The Kansas Open Records Act

-All efforts will be made to process your request for public records as soon as it is received; however, some requests may be delayed or denied if:
+All effort is made to fully respond to your records request as soon as it is received; however, a determinative response may be delayed if:

-- Legal issues must be addressed before the records are released.
+- Legal issues must be resolved before requested records can be produced.

-- The requested records are archived or stored off site.
+- The records are archived or stored off-site.

-Requests may be denied in whole or in part if:
+A request may be declined in whole or in part if:

 - The requested records do not exist.